Criminology and Criminal Justice

 Requirements for Internship Placements

 The internship must be a learning experience involving work in a criminal justice or criminological setting.
 Interns are expected to gain valuable information which will add to their overall understanding of the field of criminology and criminal justice.
-Internship positions must center around gaining new material over the course of the semester and are expected to involve some degree of ongoing training/learning for the intern.
-Internship placements are subject to the approval of the Internship Director.
+Internship positions must center on learning new material over the course of the semester and interns are expected to participate in ongoing training and development.
+Internships are subject to the approval of the Internship Director.

 Internship Eligibility